bd1ng/mechinterp/README.md

 # mechinterp
-Mechanistic interpretation through the training of a sparse autoencoder to find features within a canon of images.
+Mechanistic interpretation through the training of a sparse autoencoder to find features within a set of images.